Infocatcher/Bookmarks_Menu_Filter/README.md

-Allows you to filter bookmark and history menus – just open menu and type what you want to find.
+Allows you to filter bookmarks and history menus – just open menu and type what you want to find.

 ##### Hotkeys:
 <table>